mendix/cf-mendix-buildpack/README.md

 Please note, these are two internal Mendix CAs which you should not actually add to your trust store.

+Monitoring Tools
+====

+### New Relic

+To enable New Relic, simply bind a New Relic service to this app and settings will be picked up automatically.
+Afterwards you have to restage your application to enable the New Relic agent.

+### App Dynamics

+To enable App Dynamics, configure the following environment variables:

+    APPDYNAMICS_CONTROLLER_PORT
+    APPDYNAMICS_CONTROLLER_SSL_ENABLED
+    APPDYNAMICS_CONTROLLER_HOST_NAME
+    APPDYNAMICS_AGENT_APPLICATION_NAME
+    APPDYNAMICS_AGENT_ACCOUNT_NAME
+    APPDYNAMICS_AGENT_ACCOUNT_ACCESS_KEY
+    APPDYNAMICS_AGENT_NODE_NAME
+    APPDYNAMICS_AGENT_TIER_NAME

+If you have any environment variable that starts with `APPDYNAMICS_`, the AppDynamics Java Agent will be configured for your application.
+At the moment only agent version 4.1.7.1 is available.
+After configuring these environment variables, restage your app for the agent to be enabled.

 Data Snapshots
 ====